camdowney/media-tracker/README.md

 # Media Tracker
-Demo application that implements React, React Router, Vite, and Firebase.
+Demo application written in React & Vite (hosted on Vercel) as the frontend and integrating with Firebase as the backend.

+View the full application at [media-tracker-cad.vercel.app](https://media-tracker-cad.vercel.app).

-While this application has been greatly modified to increase originality, it was originally a group project at UWF developed alongside @PalloneL.
+\* While this application has been greatly modified to increase originality, it was initially developed as a group project at UWF alongside Lucas Pallone.